-Why Engineering Education
+Why Engineering Education at Purdue?

 The School of Engineering Education (ENE) seeks high-achieving, research-oriented students for admission into the doctoral program.
 Successful applicants have most, if not all, of these characteristics: